SFDO-Tooling/CumulusCI/docs/robot.md

 Framework](https://robotframework.org/) (or just Robot), which is specifically for writing acceptance tests.
 These are typically end-to-end tests that verify that the high-level requirements of a project have been satisfied.
-(Think \"Add a new student and verify they have been assigned a mentor\" or \"Create a case plan when the student is not enrolled in a program\".)
+(Think "Add a new student and verify they have been assigned a mentor" or "Create a case plan when the student is not enrolled in a program".)
 Usually, this involves automating a browser session with Salesforce, but Robot can also be used to test new APIs created by your team.